-We are helping Pittsfield Massachusetts home, condominium, and business owners with insurance claims from the recent winter storm for ice dams, roof collapses, and frozen pipe breaks claims.
+We are helping Pittsfield Massachusetts home, condominium associations, and business owners with insurance claims from wind, fire, structural, and flood damage.
+Call 508-280-6499.

 Global Patriot Adjusters is a company birthed and built on the single goal of fanatically bringing every dollar deserved to clients from an insurance claim.
 We maintain the best reputation in the Public Adjuster business because we take every claim for every client as a project with personal ownership and accountability.

 We specialize in storm damage, roof leaks, heating & hot water leaks and more.

 Please call Marc Lancaric at 508-280-6499 with any questions about our Pittsfield, Massachusetts insurance adjusting services.

 For a FREE CLAIMS EVALUATION for your home, condominium, or business, please fill out the Contact Us form.

 “My team is here to help you get the most money for your insurance claims.
 We work for you!” — Marc Lancaric